-Now don’t get me wrong, when you first get started, you’ll probably be looking at rewards from $500 – $5,000 at best.
+Don’t get me wrong, when you first start; you’ll probably be looking at rewards from $500 – $5,000 at best.
 However, as I said, the more you build your reputation and market yourself, the more money you’ll make.

-Another perk is you’ll be making your hours, and deciding when/if you want to work!
+Another perk is you’ll be making your hours and deciding when/if you want to work!
 Are you currently able to do that at your real job?
 If so, count yourself lucky.
-Not only is the pay as a bounty hunter is attractive, but so is the schedule.
-You can also work from home or your own office earning money that helps bring criminals back to pay for what they did.
+Not only is the pay as a bounty hunter attractive, but so is the schedule.
+You can also work from home or your office, earning money that helps bring criminals back to pay for what they did.

-That in its self is as rewarding as the money for most bounty hunters.
-Their real passion is bringing the bad guys in, and the money and fame are just icing on the cake.
+That in itself is as rewarding as the money for most bounty hunters.
+Their genuine passion is bringing the bad guys in, and the money and fame are just icing on the cake.